WHAT TO DO AND SEE IN HANOI, VIETNAM’S CAPITAL?

 15. Visit The Memorial House of Ho Chi Minh

 When wandering around the old quarter, you can make a quick stop at The Memorial House of Ho Chi Minh.
-This is where Ho Chi Minh lived and wrote the Declaration of Independence in a set of table and chair still preserved till this day.
+This is where Ho Chi Minh lived and wrote the Declaration of Independence on a set of tables and chairs still preserved to this day.

 You may not notice it from the outside, but when coming in, this place is full of great information.
 The visit doesn’t last long, but it’s very informative.